Khalid0md/mayflower/README.md

 # mayflower
-A list of trending AI products run npm install run npm run build need a .env file with secrets
+A website with a list of trending AI products - similar to product hunt run npm install run npm run build need a .env file with secrets